Finding the right path: statistical mechanics of connected solutions in constraint satisfaction problems: Definitions and first physics intuitions

 After these phenomenological considerations, we will introduce the three central quantities for the study of the SBP.
 The first one is the margins (given a configuration $\bf x$)

 and more particularly their statistical distribution

+where the average over ${\bf x}$ remains to be detailed at this point.
 Emphasized in several works \cite{Barbier2025,barbier2023atypical}, this quantity appears to dictate if a given configuration $\bf x$ is isolated or not.
 We will see in the following that it also plays a crucial role within our framework for connectivity.
 The second quantity are overlaps.
 Namely, if we take two configurations ${\bf x}_a$ and ${\bf x}_b$ their overlap is defined as

 In high dimensions, it turns out (as we will see) that a configuration path $\{x_{t}\}_{t\in[\![0,t_f]\!]}$ can be fully described by the overlap matrix \cite{PhysRevLett.71.173,Barbier2025,Franz_2013}